 Lunches are never easy.
-You open the fridge and hope something jumps out dancing the salsa, shaking the tubs of parmesan and olives like maracas.
-After A YEAR of this Covid madness and, I repeat, A YEAR, I decided to bake a caramelised onion and feta galette which I had been threatening to do for a while, then had difficulty photographing it because it blended into the wooden work surface.
+You open the fridge and hope something delicious jumps out, provocatively dancing the salsa, shaking the tubs of parmesan and olives like maracas.
+After a year of this working-from-home madness, I repeat, A YEAR, I decided to bake a caramelised onion and feta galette which I had been threatening to do for a while, then had difficulty photographing it because it blended into the wooden work surface.
 Which got me thinking.

 When you’re four years old, all your favourite foods create a patchwork of various shades of beige.
 It is so far from eating the rainbow, it is more like eating the earth.
 Without the health benefits.

 On your plate you may have some fish fingers, chips, or those wonderful potato smiley faces which still hold a treasured place in my heart.
 Instead of fish fingers, you might prefer chicken nuggets and maybe some mashed potato, and then you round off the meal with a cookie.
 Your ever-patient parents despair as you wrinkle your nose at broccoli and sprouts but it’s so hard to explain: Mum, Dad, they simply don’t match my colour scheme!

 I’d like to tell you we grow out of this weird food fad, but suffice to say I still enjoy a variety of beige foods.
 They come in a much broader range these days, which is encouraging for my palate and diet, but we can’t deny that cake, pastries, sandwiches, pizza, pasta – anything carby and comforting – are all beige.
 There is nothing wrong with this, of course, it’s just when you come to photographing your food (as one does) a plate of one colour is less aesthetically pleasing than one of vibrancy.
 Time and time again, if I’m taking pictures of cookies or roasted cauliflower, there’s that photographic battle between me and the meal.

 Another of those delicious beige items is this caramelised onion and feta galette.